mxdkl/JIT-Task/README.md

 ## Testing

-1. Create a virtual python enviroment in JIT-Task
+1. Create a virtual python environment in JIT-Task

+2. Activate the environment and `pip install -r requirements.txt`

-2. From JIT-Task/, run `./<venv>/bin/pytest`
+3. From JIT-Task/, run `./<venv>/bin/pytest`

 ## Bonus